-- 1 2. a.
-There is established the "New Jersey One Health Task 2 Force" in the Department of Health.
-The purpose of the task force 3 shall be to develop a strategic plan to promote inter-disciplinary 4 communication and collaboration between 5 veterinarians, and other scientific professionals and State agencies, with the goal of promoting the health and well-being of the State's 6 7 residents, animals, and environment. - b.
+- 2. a.
+There is established the "New Jersey One Health Task Force" in the Department of Health.
+The purpose of the task force shall be to develop a strategic plan to promote inter-disciplinary communication and collaboration between physicians, veterinarians, and other scientific professionals and State agencies, with the goal of promoting the health and well-being of the State's residents, animals, and environment. - b.
 The goals and responsibilities of the task force shall include, but are not limited to: - (1) development of a plan to promote inter-disciplinary communication and collaboration between human, animal, and environment health professionals; - (2) development of protocols for the response to, and recovery from, zoonotic disease outbreaks in animals and humans; - (3) development of better diagnostic tests for zoonotic, vectorborne, and environmental diseases; - (4) collaboration among disciplines for development of effective xenosurveillance to identify genetic signatures of pathogens in vertebrates; - (5) promotion of and education concerning judicious antibiotic use by human, veterinary, and agriculture health professionals; - (6) investigation of antibiotic alternatives, such as bacteriophage therapy; - (7) coordination and collaboration among appropriate entities to develop new approaches to reduce hazards to human and animal health and to address public health threats in a manner that prevents duplication; and - (8) educational and outreach initiatives to promote the One Health approach across State government agencies, the State's academic and research institutions, nongovernmental organizations, and private entities. - c.
-In executing its responsibilities, the task force shall identify and partner with academic institutions and nongovernmental organizations in the State and consult with associations, organizations, and individuals who are knowledgeable with the One Health initiative.
+In executing its responsibilities, the task force shall identify and partner with academic institutions and nongovernmental organizations in the State and consult with associations, organizations, and individuals who are knowledgeable 1[with] about 1 the One Health initiative.

 - 3. a.
-The New Jersey One Health Task Force shall consist of 13 members as follows: - 40 (1) the Secretary of Agriculture, or the secretary's designee, 41 who shall serve ex officio; - (2) the Commissioner of Environmental Protection, or the commissioner's designee, who shall serve ex officio; - (3) the Commissioner of Health, or the commissioner's designee, who shall serve ex officio; - 46 (4) 10 public members to be appointed by the Governor, with the advice and consent of the Senate, as follows:
+The New Jersey One Health Task Force shall consist of 13 members as follows: - (1) the Secretary of Agriculture, or the secretary's designee, who shall serve ex officio; - (2) the Commissioner of Environmental Protection, or the commissioner's designee, who shall serve ex officio;

-(a) one person representing the medical community, who is a medical practitioner licensed to practice in the State;
+1 (3) the Commissioner of Health, or the commissioner's designee, who shall serve ex officio;

-- (b) two people who are veterinarians licensed or approved to practice in the State by the State Board of Veterinary Medical Examiners, one of whom shall have knowledge, competence, or experience with farm animals; - (c) one person with knowledge, competence, or experience in medical research; - (d) one person with knowledge, competence, or experience in zoonotic diseases; - (e) two people with expertise, knowledge, and experience in epidemiology or biomedical sciences; and - (f) three people representing the State's academic community with expertise, knowledge, and experience in public health, ecology, natural resources, or environmental and biological sciences. - b.
-Each public member of the task force shall serve for a term of four years, except that, of the members first appointed, two appointees shall serve for terms of four years, three appointees shall serve for terms of two years, and two appointees shall serve for terms of one year.
-Each member shall hold office for the term of appointment, and until their successor is appointed and qualified.
+- (4) 10 public members to be appointed by the Governor, 1[with the advice and consent of the Senate,] 1 as follows: - (a) one person representing the medical community, who is a medical practitioner licensed to practice in the State; - (b) two people who are veterinarians licensed or approved to practice in the State by the State Board of Veterinary Medical Examiners, one of whom shall have 1expertise, 1 knowledge, 1[competence, or] and 1 experience with farm animals; - (c) one person with 1expertise, 1 knowledge, 1[competence, or] and 1 experience in medical research; - (d) one person with 1expertise, 1 knowledge, 1[competence, or] and 1 experience in zoonotic diseases; - (e) two people with expertise, knowledge, and experience in epidemiology or biomedical sciences; and - (f) three people representing the State's academic community with expertise, knowledge, and experience in public health, ecology, natural resources, or environmental and biological sciences. - b.
+Each public member of the task force shall serve for a term of four years, except that, of the members first appointed, two appointees shall serve for terms of four years, three appointees shall serve for terms of three years, three appointees shall serve for terms of two years, and two appointees shall serve for terms of one year.
+Each member shall hold office for the term of appointment, and until '[their] the member's successor is appointed and qualified.